bkil/freedom-fighters/en/server/backend-optional-portal-search.md

 * Bundle records together based on correlation, predicting future requests or by preseeding globally popular records
 * Ideally cryptographically sign the bundles on the server side so clients can replicate them between other clients over WebRTC
 * It may reduce server storage due to block size overheads and inode count
+* Inline short records

+### Dictionary entries

+* If an indexed phrase has too many words, only inline the most often occurring index files and put pointers to the other files
+* If a term index file has too many results, either paginate or only store pointers for the non-top results
+* Improves possibility for intersection

 ## Crawler